Sanaurrehmanarain/Bachelor_of_Science_in_Business_Administration/README.md

 ## 📌 Notes

-* This repository is for **academic reference and personal archiving**.
+* This repository is intended solely for **academic reference and educational purposes**.
+Its aim is to provide students with **guidance, assignment outlines, and suggestions**, as well as to serve as a **personal archive**.
-* Please do not copy or reuse content without permission.
+* Please do not copy or reuse the content without permission.
+The materials here are meant only for inspiration and idea generation, not for direct use in any institution.
-* The work here represents my personal academic journey at UoPeople.
+* All work in this repository reflects my personal academic journey at the University of the People (UoPeople).

 ---